 The base program includes a complete visual arts curriculum with 12 lessons for each grade from K through 8.
 The classroom subscription provides access to the online lesson tutorials for all teachers and volunteers who will be in the classroom.
 Webinar training and ongoing support is also included.
 Mounted prints of the featured artwork, lesson-specific art materials for up to 30 students per class and custom training at your school are also available.

-The program is easily adapted to the school’s specific situation.
+The program easily adapts to the school’s specific situation.
 You can teach as many of the 12 lessons in a program level as you wish.
 The lessons are designed, however, to be sequential which each lesson, and each grade level, building upon knowledge and competency from prior lessons and grade levels.

 Lessons take anywhere from 45 to 90 minutes.
 Some schools teach a lesson in 60 minutes and others split a lesson into two 45-minute sessions.
 We also offer ideas for integrating the lessons into other subject areas.